-Look forward to another awesome lineup this year when the 2018 Hardly Strictly Bluegrass concerts return to Golden Gate Park for a hoedown of epic proportions.
+Fans can look forward to another awesome lineup when Hardly Strictly Bluegrass returns to Golden Gate Park for a hoedown of epic proportions.

 Along with Fleet Week, Hardly Strictly Bluegrass is one of the most anticipated Fall events in San Francisco featuring the best strummin', pickin' and fiddle playin' on the planet.